SKF’s fifth venture in china starts making deep groove ball bearings

-Gteborg, Sweden — SKF, the world’s largest bearing company, formally opened its latest factory in Shanghai, China, on Nov.
+SKF of Gteborg, Sweden, the world’s largest bearing company, formally opened its latest factory in Shanghai, China, on Nov.
 7, 2003.

 SKF Shanghai Bearings Co.
-Limited is a joint venture in which SKF has the majority shareholding (60%) and management responsibility.
+Ltd. is a joint venture in which SKF has the majority shareholding (60%) and management responsibility.
 The company was established in 2002 between SKF and Shanghai Bearing Corporation (SBC).

 The factory will produce deep groove ball bearings of different sizes with a wide variety of final variants to meet customer needs and applications.
 These bearings can be used in a wide variety of applications, including household and electric motors.

-“This investment is another testimony of SKF’s commitment to China,” said Tom Johnstone, CEO and president of AB SKF, at the official inauguration of the new Shanghai factory.
-“We have been growing fast in recent years and we intend to continue to strengthen our position in this challenging and fast growing market.”
+“This investment is another testimony of SKF’s commitment to China,” said Tom Johnstone, CEO and president of AB SKF.

 This is SKF’s fifth joint venture in China and its second with SBC, the first being SKF Automotive Bearings Co.
-Limited, which was set up in 1995.
+Ltd., which was set up in 1995.